Uneasy Rider: Content

-Two men decide to travel to New Orleans to party, but on the way get pulled over by a police officer for speeding.
+Two Southern men decide to travel to New Orleans to party, but on the way get pulled over by a police officer for speeding.
 They decide to stop at the Cloud 9 Bar and Grill in Houston, Texas.
-The narrator reacts violently to sexual harassment from a customer, which instigates a fight with the locals.
+The narrator reacts violently to sexual harassment from a cross-dressing customer, which instigates a fight with the locals.

-His friend joins in, and learns during the fight that the good-looking gal he had been dancing with was a crossdresser.
+His friend joins in, and learns during the fight that the good-looking gal he had been dancing with was also a crossdresser, much to his disgust.
 The narrator and his friend struggle to leave the bar amid the fight, get into their vehicle, and speed away—and get pulled over by the same police officer who stopped them earlier.
-They end up in a county jail where the narrator swears off drinking and partying.
+They end up in a county jail where the narrator swears off drinking and partying, and resolving to go "back where the women are women and the men are men."